Mehmet Celal Bey: Witness to the Armenian genocide

-In April 1915, the Ottoman government began the systematic extermination of its minority Armenian subjects, known as the Armenian genocide.
-The genocide carried out during and after World War I was implemented in two phases: the wholesale killing of the able-bodied male population through executions and subjection of army conscripts to forced labour, followed by the deportation of women, children, the elderly and infirm on death marches towards the Syrian Desert.
+In April 1915, the Ottoman government began the systematic extermination of its minority Armenian subjects, today known as the Armenian genocide.
+The genocide carried out during World War I was implemented in two phases: the wholesale killing of the able-bodied male population through executions and subjection of army conscripts to forced labour, followed by the deportation of women, children, the elderly and infirm on death marches towards the Syrian Desert.
 Driven forward by military escorts, the deportees were deprived of food and water and subjected to periodic robbery, rape, and massacre.

 During these events, Celal Bey was able to save thousands of lives; he is often called the Turkish Oskar Schindler.
 While serving as governor of Aleppo, Mehmet Celal Bey initially did not understand that the deportations were meant to "annihilate" the Armenians: "I admit, I did not believe that these orders, these actions revolved around the annihilation of the Armenians.
 I never imagined that any government could take upon itself to annihilate its own citizens in this manner, in effect destroying its human capital, which must be seen as the country's greatest treasure.
 I presumed that the actions being carried out were measures deriving from a desire to temporarily remove the Armenians from the theater of war and taken as the result of wartime exigencies."
 However, Celal Bey later realized that he was mistaken and that the goal was an "attempt to annihilate" the Armenians.